 14.6.
-Pit Optimization procedure and parameters
+Pit Optimization Procedure and Parameters

-This section presents five pit optimization results with different parameters (Gold price, mineralized material mining cost, waste mining cost, processing cost and different types of resources included).
+This section presents the mineral resources for public disclosure with pit optimization results with different parameters (Gold price, mineralized material mining cost, waste mining cost, processing cost and different types of resources included).
 The parameters were estimated by GoldMinds Geoservices based on the knowledge of similar operations.
 No economic study was produced for this project, therefore the resources presented below have not shown economic viability but present a reasonable prospect of economic extraction as per CIM definition.
+Only mineral resources within a pit shell are presented as official mineral resources in the context of open pit mining.

-The difference between pit 1 and pit 2 optimization relies in the type of resource included in the parameters.
-In the first optimization, inferred, indicated and measured resources are included and in the second pit only indicated and measured resources are included.
-The price of gold in Can\$ is increased from 1460 \$/t in the two first pits to 1650 \$/t in pit number three to five.
+A base case with a possible on-site mill has been done followed by different scenarios.
+The difference between optimizations relies in the type of resource included in the economic parameters.
+The price of gold in Can\$ is increased from 1460 \$/t to 1650 \$/t.
+The following table present the base case mineral resources and is followed by parameters selected for each pit optimization (Table 25 and Table 26).